-Question: I am going to dig out my old flower beds and replace them with new soil before I plant my jumbo red caladiums.
+- I am going to dig out my old flower beds and replace them with new soil before I plant my caladiums.
 What would be the ideal soil to use?

 Answer: Caladiums are not too specific about the soil type that they will grow in, as we plant them in a high organic muck soil in the fields when they are being propagated.
 Some people use straight peat moss when they grow them in pots.
-What you need is a high organic soil that has both good moisture holding capacity as well as good drainage.
+What you need is a high organic soil that has both good moisture holding capacity, as well as good drainage.
 For the garden, I would use about 50% peat, 30% composted bark or vermiculite, and about 20% sand.
 Try to adjust the pH to 5.5 to 6.0.
 With this said, caladiums will grow in any soil type: clay, sand, etc.

 Answer: Caladiums naturally go dormant in the winter.
 They need this dormancy just like they need a growing season each year.
 For this reason, winter is not the time to grow them indoors.
 However, in summer months caladiums do well when grown in containers indoors, especially if you can give them some supplementary light and keep them warm (above 70°F).
-Since many of the Fancy-leaved cultivars get very tall and stretch under reduced light, I would suggest that you try some of the lance-leaved types, such as Red Frill, Lance Whorton, or Jackie Suthers.
+Since many of the Fancy Leaved cultivars get very tall and stretch under reduced light, I would suggest that you try some of the Lance Leaved types, such as Red Frill, Lance Whorton, or White Wing.
 These produce a large number of leaves and are short.

 Answer: I empathize with you and your cold weather.
 That is why I live in Florida!
 I would suggest that you start the caladiums in 6 inch pots next year about 3 weeks before you are ready to set them in your outdoor beds.
 They do not take up much space if you stack them in a pyramid and cover them with a blanket to keep them warm.
 Then, when you start to see the leaf sheathes just protruding from the soil surface, spread them out until you plant them outdoors.
 This will give you another month to enjoy these beautiful plants.